EndPointCorp/end-point-blog/2020/10/30/electronic-messaging-staging-area.html.md

 EMSA can be deployed along with EpiTrax, the open source tracking system, or as a standalone application connected to a different disease surveillance system.

 ### Benefits of EMSA

+Aside from all the features mentioned above, EMSA as an open-source solution brings other benefits:

 - Reduced cost: Other than development and consulting to help set it up, there are no ongoing licensing costs.
 - Participating in the open source community that is growing in the healthcare industry.

+### Help is available!

 Interested in talking to us more about EMSA for your disease tracking?
-[Reach out today](/contact).
+[Reach out today.](/contact)

 ### References

-Roberts, E., Boulton, R., Ridderhoff, J., & Jeppson, T. (2018).
-Automated Processing of Electronic Data for Disease Surveillance. *Online Journal of Public Health Informatics, 10*(1). [https://doi.org/10.5210/ojphi.v10i1.8903](https://doi.org/10.5210/ojphi.v10i1.8903)
+Emily Roberts, Rachelle Boulton, Josh Ridderhoff, Theron Jeppson.
+“Automated Processing of Electronic Data for Disease Surveillance.” *Online Journal of Public Health Informatics, 10(1):e2, May 22, 2018.* [https://doi.org/10.5210/ojphi.v10i1.8903](https://doi.org/10.5210/ojphi.v10i1.8903)